yonacwy/bible_study_app_v2/info/plan.md

   - [x] Unable to search for `song of solomon` (bug introduced in this update)
   - [x] Audio player playback slider finishing on 0 instead of 1
   - [x] References are now clickable while in the text editor
+  - [x] Section note page did not have the extra spacing after the chapter content like its non-note counterpart
 - [x] Finalize audio playback
 - [ ] ~~Theme support~~
   - [ ] ~~Custom themes~~